Hong Kong reports third H7N9 bird flu death

-HONG KONG (Reuters) - A 75-year-old man infected with the H7N9 bird flu virus has died in Hong Kong, the government said on Wednesday, the third such death in the city.
+HONG KONG, Jan 29 (Reuters) - A 75-year-old man infected with the H7N9 bird flu virus has died in Hong Kong, the government said on Wednesday, the third such death in the city.

 The man died after being admitted to hospital on Tuesday.
-He had recently traveled to the southern Chinese city of Shenzhen across the border from Hong Kong.
+He had recently travelled to the southern Chinese city of Shenzhen across the border from Hong Kong.

 The H7N9 virus passes between birds, but cases in humans have so far not shown evidence of sustained human-to-human infection, according to the World Health Organization.